Three ways to boost support for employees going through the menopause20/07/2022 2023-08-21 15:42

 Two-thirds (63%) of women over 45 say that their working life has been negatively affected by the menopause¹.
 Yet, for too long, this phase of life that every woman goes through has been ignored, especially in employers supporting employees through the menopause.

 With so little open discussion on the topic, it is no wonder that managers might feel unqualified or nervous to address it.
 In fact, recent research by the CIPD highlights the scale of the issue².
 The study found that 30% of women had taken sick leave due to their menopause symptoms.
 In addition, only a quarter felt able to tell their manager the real reason for their absence, highlighting the taboo facing many women in work.

 The menopause should be treated just like any other health concern that affects the workforce and acknowledged in the same way.
 But for employers, it can be difficult to know where to start when it comes to supporting employees that are struggling.

 We’ve outlined three things you can do in your organisation to begin supporting women in your organisation going through the menopause.

 - Create a company policy

 Having a formal menopause policy is a good place to start.
 This signals to all employees that you are taking the topic seriously.
 It is a something that affects everyone, not just those women going through it.
 If everyone is going to be comfortable talking about the topic, they need to know the facts.
 Men must be included in this conversation if they are going to offer understanding and support to their colleagues effectively.
 At some stage, all of them will have family or friends going through the menopause, so the more the know, the better able they will be to help them at home and in work.

-If you don’t have a menopause policy at your organisation, we’ve developed a template Menopause Policy Document that you can adapt to your own company policies.
+If you don’t have a menopause policy at your organisation, we’ve developed a template Menopause Policy Document that you can adapt to your own company policies, in partnership with our sister company Wellness Cloud.
 You can download this along with our Menopause Policy Guide, by clicking here.

 - Champion the cause